ShirvanyanKaren/vibesxauth/README.md

-# twauth-web
+# oauth2-flask-sample

-A simple Python + Flask web app that demonstrates the flow of obtaining a [Twitter user OAuth access token](https://developer.twitter.com/en/docs/basics/authentication/overview/oauth).
+A simple Python + Flask web app that demonstrates the flow of obtaining an [access token using OAuth 2.0](https://developer.x.com/en/docs/basics/authentication/overview/oauth) for an X user.

+You can try a deployed version of the app [running on Glitch](https://oauth2-flask-sample.glitch.me/).

 ## Setup

-1. Obtain consumer key and secret from the Twitter Developer portal.
-The app should be configured to enable Sign in with Twitter.
-See `twauth-web.py` for more details, but you can either:
+1. Obtain consumer key and secret from the X Developer portal.
+The app should be configured to enable Sign in with X. See `twauth-web.py` for more details, but you can either:
    1. add these values to a `config.cfg` file (local deployment); or
    2. set environment variables `TWAUTH_APP_CONSUMER_KEY` and `TWAUTH_APP_CONSUMER_SECRET` (cloud deployment)
 2. Setup a [pipenv](https://pipenv.readthedocs.io/en/latest/) environment, and install dependencies: